 If you use SearchWP, you can easily do that when customizing your search algorithm.
 All you need to do is select ‘comments’ as one of the sources for the search feature.

-Additionally, you can prioritize the search results based on the comment’s message, author name, or author email.
-This feature lets you tailor the search experience to better suit your audience’s needs.
+Additionally, you can prioritize search results based on the comment’s message, author name, or author email.

 You can learn more in our article on how to make blog comments searchable in WordPress.

 Without this, users might miss important content just because they’re searching in the wrong language.
-This can make visitors frustrated and they might leave your site.
+This can make visitors frustrated, and they might leave your site.

-But when you add multilingual search, it makes your site easier to use for everyone.
+When you add multilingual search, it makes your site easier to use for everyone.
 Visitors can find what they want in their preferred language, which makes your site friendlier for people from all over the world.

 TranslatePress works right away with WordPress’s built-in search.
 This means once you translate your content, people can search in different languages automatically.